Finitary coding and Gaussian concentration for random fields: Applications and examples

-\begin{proof} If \(\beta<\beta(q)\), by Theorem 1.3 in \cite{spinka-harel}, this model is a finitary coding of finite-valued i.i.d. random field whose coding radius has stretched-exponential tails, so the result follows at once from Theorem \ref{main-thm-ffiid}.
-If \(\beta>\beta(q)\), the extremal Gibbs measures \(\nu_{\beta,q}^{0},\nu_{\beta,q}^{1},\ldots,\nu_{\beta,q}^{q}\) are distinct, and the relative entropy of any pair of them is zero, hence by Theorem \ref{theo-GCB-PREP}, Gaussian concentration cannot hold for them. \end{proof}
+\begin{proof} If $\beta<\beta_c(q)$, then the Gibbs measure is unique.
+By Theorem~1.3 of \cite{spinka-harel}, the subcritical random-cluster model admits a finitary coding from a finite-valued i.i.d.\ process with stretched-exponential coding-radius tails.
+Via the Edwards–Sokal coupling, the same holds for the Potts model.
+The claim then follows from Theorem~\ref{main-thm-ffiid}.

+Assume $\beta>\beta_c(q)$.
+It is well known that in this regime there exist at least $q$ distinct shift-invariant extremal Gibbs measures, namely the monochromatic ordered phases $\nu_{\beta,q}^1,\dots,\nu_{\beta,q}^q$, and that they are distinct.
+Fix $i\neq j$.
+Since $\nu_{\beta,q}^i$ and $\nu_{\beta,q}^j$ are Gibbs measures for the same shift-invariant finite-range potential, the relative entropy density between them vanishes:

+By Theorem~\ref{theo-GCB-PREP}, a shift-invariant measure satisfying Gaussian concentration cannot admit another distinct shift-invariant measure with zero relative entropy density.
+Since $\nu_{\beta,q}^i \neq \nu_{\beta,q}^j$, it follows that none of the measures $\nu_{\beta,q}^1,\dots,\nu_{\beta,q}^q$ can satisfy Gaussian concentration. \end{proof}

+\begin{remark} For $\beta>\beta_c(q)$ the only extremal shift-invariant Gibbs measures are the $q$ ordered phases $\nu_{\beta,q}^1,\dots,\nu_{\beta,q}^q$.
+The free boundary condition measure $\nu_{\beta,q}^0$ is a convex combination of these phases and hence not extremal.
+At criticality, the structure depends on the order of the phase transition; we do not address that case here. \end{remark}

-\begin{remark} Notice that \cite{spinka-harel} largely improves upon \cite{spinka-AoP} for the Potts model.
-The methods used in these papers are completely different.
-In particular, \cite{spinka-harel} does not rely on spatial mixing as in \cite{spinka-AoP}, which is the main tool used in the next section. \end{remark}
+\begin{remark} For the Potts model, the results of \cite{spinka-harel} substantially strengthen those of \cite{spinka-AoP}.
+The methods are quite different: in particular, \cite{spinka-harel} does not proceed through spatial mixing, which is the mechanism used in the next subsection.

+Nevertheless, the spatial mixing approach has the advantage of being more flexible and applies to a broader class of models, including systems for which no direct finitary coding construction is currently available. \end{remark}